ryedin/site/_guide/20-automate.md

 ## Webhooks and integrations

-You can set up your app to deploy automatically when you push to a specific branch on GitHub or BitBucket, or subscribe to Slack notifications for app events.
+You can set up your app to deploy automatically when you push to a specific branch on GitHub or GitLab, or subscribe to Slack notifications for app events.

 For this, you'll need to authorize the relevant third-party applications in the `Integrations` tab of the [Console](https://console.convox.com/).